-Senate panel backs Kavanaugh; Flake requests FBI probe
+Senate Republican leaders agree to new FBI background investigation of Kavanaugh

 “This is just totally ridiculous.
 What a railroad job,” said Sen. Mazie Hirono, D-Hawaii.

-Several Senate Democrats — including Blumenthal, Hirono, Sen. Kamala Harris of California and Sheldon Whitehouse of Rhode Island — walked out in protest.
-Some later returned.
+Several Senate Democrats – including Blumenthal, Hirono, Sen. Kamala Harris of California, and Sheldon Whitehouse of Rhode Island – walked out in protest.

-In a letter to the Judiciary Committee on Thursday, Judge wrote that he did not recall the events described by Ford in her testimony and never saw Kavanaugh act the way she described.
-Judge said that he does not want to testify and that he avoids public speaking because he struggles with depression and anxiety as a recovering alcoholic and cancer survivor.

 Underscoring the acrimony surrounding Friday’s proceedings, a dozen House Democratic women who gathered to watch the Judiciary Committee stood up in the room in protest.